yalsayid/guess_the_flag/README.md

 # Hacking With Swift(HWS) - Project 2: Guess the Flag

-This is a basic game utilizing UIKit that shows some random flags to users and asks them to choose which one belongs to a particualr country.
+This basic game utilizing UIKit shows random flags to users and asks them to choose which one belongs to a particualr country.

 Time spent: **1.5** hours spent in total